SoolraDev/Soolra/README.md

 Soolra is a multi-system game emulator designed for modern Apple platforms, bringing classic gaming to your devices with a beautiful, native interface.
 Visit [soolra.com](https://soolra.com) to learn more.
 The app is specifically designed to work with the Soolra Bluetooth Controller for the optimal gaming experience.

-## License

-Because Soolra incorporates emulator cores that are GPL-licensed, this project must be released under the GNU General Public License version 2.0 (GPLv2).
-Nevertheless, for the portions of code that we have personally created, I grant explicit permission to use, modify, and redistribute that code freely, with or without crediting me, and without any legal repercussions.
-The only exception to this permission is if you intend to publish your derivative work on the Apple App Store - in such cases, you must obtain explicit written consent from me first.
-All third-party dependencies and emulator cores continue to be governed by their respective original licenses.

-For the complete GPLv2 license text, see the [LICENSE](LICENSE) file.

 ## Features

 - Game Boy Advance (GBA) emulation